opencv/opencv/modules/core/doc/drawing_functions.rst

     :param offset: Optional offset of all points of the contours.

 The function ``fillPoly`` fills an area bounded by several polygonal contours.
-The function can fill complex areas, for example, areas with holes, contours with self-intersections (some of thier parts), and so forth.
+The function can fill complex areas, for example, areas with holes, contours with self-intersections (some of their parts), and so forth.